Artists Space: History

-Notable Exhibitions and Programming
+Notable exhibitions and programming

-1972—1979

 In 1974, Edit DeAk organized PersonA, a photo and video performance series focusing on autobiography and institutional critique of the art world.
-Laurie Anderson, Eleanor Anton, Jennifer Bartlett, Dennis Oppenheim, Adrian Piper, Alan Sondheim and Kathy Acker, Peter Hutchinson, Jack Smith, Scott Burton, Roger Welch, and Nancy Kitchell exhibited works.
 The series took place over four consecutive evenings.

 In 1977, Douglas Crimp curated Pictures, an exhibition featuring the work of Troy Brauntuch, Jack Goldstein, Sherrie Levine and Robert Longo.
 The show featured multimedia works including photography, film, performance as well as painting, drawing, and sculpture.
 After first being exhibited at Artists Space, the exhibition traveled to the Allen Art Museum, Oberlin, the Los Angeles Institute of Contemporary Art, and the University of Colorado Museum, Boulder.
 Crimp stated about the show: "In choosing the word pictures for this show, I hoped to convey not only the work's most salient characteristic-recognizable images-but also and importantly the ambiguities it sustains.
 As is typical of what has come to be called postmodernism, this new work is not confined to any particular medium....Picture, used colloquially, is also nonspecific: a picture book might be a book of drawings or photographs, and in common speech a painting, drawing, or print is often called, simply, a picture.
 Equally important for my purposes, picture, in its verb form, can refer to a mental process as well as the production of an aesthetic object."